LewisHaley/stb-tester.com/match-parameters.rst

       asbdiff.png

-   A match between the grayscaled template and source-roi is determined by calculating the *Absolute Difference* between their corresponding pixels.
+   A match between the grayscaled template and source-roi is determined by calculating the *absolute difference* between their corresponding pixels.
    In the resultant image, the brighter the pixel, the greater the difference between the template and source at that point.
 There are 3 ``confirm_methods``: ``"none"``, ``"absdiff"`` and ``"normed-absdiff"``.
    ``"absdiff"`` is default. ``"none"`` means, don't perform the confirmation step, just return a positive match result.
-An example of using ``"normed-absdiff"`` is given later in this article and explains the additional debug images that come with this method.
+An example of using ``"normed-absdiff"`` is given later in this article.

 .. container:: clear